viviloaf/general-assembly/projects/project-2-master/README.md

     * Create a submittable csv file for Kaggle Submission

 ## Data and Methodology:
----
-Information about the data can be found [here]() in the data description and in the data dictionary below.
+Information about the data can be found [here](./datasets/data_description.txt) in the data description and in the data dictionary below.

 The workflow is split into 5 distinct parts: